gitlabhq/gitlabhq/doc/administration/geo/disaster_recovery/background_verification.md

 # Reset verification for projects where verification has failed

-Until [issue #5195][ee-5195] is implemented, Geo won't automatically resolve verification failures, so you should reset them manually.
-This rake task marks projects where verification has failed or the checksum mismatch to be resynced:
+Geo actively try to correct verification failures marking the repository to be resynced with a backoff period.
+If you want to reset them manually, this rake task marks projects where verification has failed or the checksum mismatch to be resynced without the backoff period:

 #### For repositories: